Gov. Justice discusses major Turnpike toll collection upgrades - NewsBreak

 Gov. Justice discusses major Turnpike toll collection upgrades

-CHARLESTON, WV (WVNS) — Gov. Jim Justice discussed West Virginia Turnpike upgrades during his press conference on Wednesday starting around 11:30 a.m.
+CHARLESTON, W.Va.
+(WOWK) — Gov. Jim Justice discussed West Virginia Turnpike upgrades during his press conference on Wednesday starting around 11:30 a.m.

 The West Virginia Parkways Authority awarded a $24.8 million contract to TransCore technology company for critical upgrades to the toll collection system on the Turnpike.
-Gov. Justice said this is the largest project on the Turnpike in 20 years.WV Senate candidate fights claims she’s not a ‘citizen’
+Gov. Justice said this is the largest project on the Turnpike in 20 years.Chuck Yeager Bridge getting blue and gold Mountaineer makeover

 Gov. Justice said the contract was created due to the success of the EZ Pass program.
 An EZ Pass costs around $26, giving roadway users unlimited access to the Turnpike.
 Gov. Justice said that money goes directly into Turnpike improvements spanning from Charleston to Bluefield.